Roadmap

 |---|---|

-| Multi-cloud | AWS, GCP, Azure, and on-premises deployment support |
+| Multi-cloud | AWS, GCP, Azure, and on-premises support |

-| Enterprise tooling | Install-into-customer-infrastructure deployment automation |
+| Enterprise tooling | Deploy-into-customer-infrastructure automation |

 | Custom runtimes | Proprietary or specialized runtime integration |

-| Agent marketplace | Third-party agent and skill marketplace with revenue share |
+| Agent marketplace | Third-party agents and skills with revenue share |

-| A2A federation | Agent-to-agent communication across organizational boundaries |
+| A2A federation | Agent-to-agent communication across organizations |

-| Enterprise controls | Isolation, RBAC, audit, compliance, and BYOK support |
+| Enterprise controls | Isolation, RBAC, audit, compliance, and BYOK |

 Integration Model

-The Go orchestrator owns the entire integration layer.
 Agents never hold raw third-party credentials.
 Every external API call flows through the backend adapter layer.

 - Adapters expose narrow capabilities, not raw API passthrough